hardcodedpassword/rflink-alt/README.md

 # rflink-alt
 Alternative software for the rflink tranceiver (based on **Arduino Mega and the Aurel RTX MID 5V** "NODO shield")

-** Gateway software **
+**Gateway software**
 Currently working on software providing the gateway functionality like managing devices.
-This will be written in Python so that it can run al all kind of platforms: raspberry / linux / mac / windows / whatever.
+This is being written in Python so that it can run al all kind of platforms: raspberry / linux / mac / windows / whatever.
 Any help developing this will be highly appreciated!
+Currently working on support for Somfy RTS.
+Check out: https://github.com/hardcodedpassword/RFLink-alt-Gateway

 **Major goal**: increased flexibility and open source The firmware will not support the RFLink Serial protocol.
 Instead it will be a 'transparent' interface, sending received pulses to the host and the host can send pulse buffers to RFLink-alt to be transmitted.